-The four largest leased federal airports are subject to regulation and oversight in relation to prices of aeronautical services and facilities, financial statements and quality of service.
+The four largest leased federal airports are subject to regulation and oversight in relation to prices of aeronautical services and facilities, car parking, ground transport and quality of service.
 Annual monitoring is conducted by the Australian Competition and Consumer Commission (ACCC) in accordance with the Airports Act 1996 and Competition and Consumer Act 2010.
 Information on airport regulation from the ACCC is available on the ACCC website.

 In privatising these airports, the then Government recognised that some had significant market power.
 Hence, it also introduced price regulation, though the number of airports covered and the nature of the regulation has changed over time.
 The regulatory framework was initially put in place for a five year period, with various reviews completed since then.